BESTenergytrade/simply/doc/source/pricing_strategies.rst

     current\textunderscore price = final\textunderscore price - sign(energy) * steps * m

+where *m* is the absolut price delta per time step.
 Since positive energy values mean the actor wants to buy energy, the current price will be lowered to smaller values.
 To make use of this pricing strategy a dictionary has to be passed to the actor like in the code below:

 .. code:: python